Traffic light: Pedestrian signals

 Where pedestrians need to cross the road between junctions, a signal-controlled crossing may be provided as an alternative to a zebra crossing or uncontrolled crossing.
-Traffic lights are normally used at crossings where vehicle speeds are high, where either vehicle or pedestrian flows are high or near signalised junctions.
+Traffic lights are normally used at crossings where vehicle speeds are high, where either vehicle or pedestrian flows are high, or near signalised junctions.
 In the UK, this type of crossing is called a pelican crossing.
 More modern iterations are puffin and pedex crossings.
 In the UK, these crossings normally need at least four traffic signals, which are of a regular type (red, amber, and green), two facing in each direction.
 Pedestrians are provided with push buttons and pedestrian signals, consisting of a red and green man.
-Farside signals are located across the crossing, while nearside signals are located below the traffic lights, facing in the direction of oncoming traffic.
+Farside signals are located across the crossing, while nearside signals are located below the traffic lights and face oncoming traffic.

 A HAWK beacon is a special type of traffic used in the US at mid-block crossings.
 These consist of two red signals above a single amber signal.
 The beacon is unlit until a pedestrian pushes the cross button.
 Then an amber light will show, followed by both red lights, at which point the 'Walk' symbol will illuminate for pedestrians.
 At the end of the crossing phase, the 'Don't Walk' symbol will flash, as will the amber traffic light.

 The Shibuya Crossing, in Tokyo, is a famous example of a pedestrian scramble with diagonal crossings.

 Pedestrians are usually incorporated into urban signalised junctions in one of four ways: no facilities, parallel walk, walk with traffic, or all-red stages.
-No facilities may be provided if pedestrian demand is low, in areas where pedestrians are not permitted, or if there is a subway or overpass.
-No provision of formal facilities means pedestrians will have to self-evaluate when it is safe to cross, which can be intimidating for pedestrians.
+No facilities may be provided if pedestrian demand is low, in areas where pedestrian access is not permitted, or where a subway or overpass is present.
+The lack of formal facilities means pedestrians will have to self-evaluate when it is safe to cross, which can be intimidating.